If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 When is the Forsyth Park fountain decorated for Christmas?

-Many of the restaurants attached to hotels will be serving food on Christmas Day in 2024.
-Try The Emporium at Perry Lane, Fleeting at Thompson Savannah, 1540 at The DeSoto, and Stone & Webster Chophouse at Plant Riverside.
+Many of the restaurants attached to hotels will be serving food on Christmas Day in 2025.
+A few safe bets include The Emporium at Perry Lane, Fleeting at Thompson Savannah, 1540 Room at The DeSoto, and Stone & Webster Chophouse at the JW Marriott Plant Riverside.
 Here is a full list of restaurants open Christmas day in Savannah this year.
 Flock to the Wok storefront in Savannah GA with a man standing in the entryway wearing a mask for Covid health reasons.

 A good number of bars and restaurants will be open on Christmas Eve in Savannah.
-Try The Olde Pink House for a classic meal, but make your reservations well in advance.
-The Collins Quarter will be open as well, but also requires reservations.
+Try The Olde Pink House for a classic meal, but make sure to make your reservations months in advance.
+The Collins Quarter should be open as well, but it also requires reservations.
 Six Pence Pub makes a great spot for a nightcap!Six Pence Pub storefront in Savannah Georgia with a magnolia tree growing out of the historic brick sidewalk and a bright red phone booth to the right of the door

 Savannah Vacation Guide